Package 'propop'

 spatial_units

 character vector, indicating at least one spatial entity for which the projection will be run.
-Typically a canton, districts, or municipalities.
+Typically a canton, several districts or municipalities.

 Value